xuelei-1021/rsanf/README.md

 If you use this code, please cite:

-**Toward navigating emotional states using real-time representational similarity analysis fMRI neurofeedback - a feasibility study**.
+**Wang, X., Ciarlo, A. (2025).
+Toward navigating emotional states using real-time representational similarity analysis fMRI neurofeedback - a feasibility study . bioRxiv preprint. https://www.biorxiv.org/content/10.1101/2025.09.25.678461v1**.

 ---